wrench-project/understanding_hadoop/resources/top_level_overview.markdown

 important to note that a combiner basically compresses the data, meaning it will eventually have to be decompressed before reducing.

-The circular buffer has a configurable threshold, defaulted to 80%.
-The buffer below has `0.8 * 100 MB = 80 MB` of data written, which is the limit in this
+The circular buffer has a configurable threshold, defaulted to 80%, at which point a spill to disk is triggered.
+The buffer below has `0.8 * 100 MB = 80 MB` of data written, which is the limit in this example:
-example:

 ```
 [XXXXXXXX--]